Congratulations 2026-2027 Board of Governors!

 SECTION 1: PURPOSE

-The purpose of the Minot Spouses’ Club Thrift Shop is to provide eligible personnel the opportunity to buy used property at low, reasonable prices.
+The purpose of the Minot Spouses’ Club Thrift Store is to provide eligible personnel the opportunity to buy used property at low, reasonable prices.
 Proceeds from sales go towards the MSC Charitable Fund Account after expenses have been paid.
-The Thrift Shop is organized under 501(c)(4) of the IRS Revenue Code (or corresponding section of any future Federal Tax Code) under the MSC EIN 45-6022272.
+The Thrift Store is organized under 501(c)(4) of the IRS Revenue Code.

-B. Administration of the MSC Thrift Store is under the supervision of the Thrift Store Committee (TSC), as specified in the MSC Constitution.
+B. Administration of the MSC Thrift Store is under the supervision of the Thrift Store Committee (TSC).
+The business of the Thrift Store shall be conducted IAW Appendix A: Thrift Store Governing Articles and Procedures or as otherwise specified by the Thrift Store Chair.

 ARTICLE IX.
 CINDERELLA’S BOUTIQUE